Academic Support Center

 Academic Accommodations

-In most cases, documentation of a student's accommodation needs should be dated within the last five years.
-If the student does not have up-to-date documentation, Beth and the ASC still offer consultation and support services.
-Please do not hesitate to contact Beth to discuss learning challenges.
+In most cases, documentation of a student’s accommodation needs should be dated within the last five years.
+If a student does not have up-to-date documentation, the Academic Support Center can still provide consultation and support services.
+Students are encouraged to contact the Academic Support Center to discuss their learning challenges and explore available resources.

-After a student self-identifies learning challenges, Beth and the student discuss and complete an academic accommodation plan.
-Beth then communicates with professors, per student request, to detail specific accommodation requests.
-Student and professor follow-up the request letter with conversation to determine ways to support the student with their learning needs in a specific course.
-This process is designed to facilitate communication between a student and their professors to encourage support for academic involvement.
+After a student self-identifies their learning challenges, Lisa works with the student to discuss and develop an academic accommodation plan.
+Upon the student’s request, the Academic Support Center communicates with professors to outline approved accommodations.
+Students and professors then follow up with a conversation to determine the best ways to support the student’s learning needs within a specific course.
+This process is designed to facilitate communication between students and faculty and to encourage strong academic support.